jvtcl/quant-clustering/lecture_slides.md

 A Dendrogram of Denver Tracts
 ===
-- Generate euclidean distance matrix using R's `dist` function
+- Generate a euclidean distance matrix using R's `dist` function.
 - Generate a dendrogram from the distance matrix using R's `hclust` function.
 - Use the _Ward_ linkage method (minimize within-cluster variance).